Castor de Andrade: Illicit gambling empire

-Soccer and Carnival
+Football and Carnival

 Castor de Andrade was the major sponsor of Bangu Atlético Clube and was even called the "owner of Bangu".
 Although he never served as president of the club, he often held high positions and the president always obeyed him and never made a decision without seeking advice from him first.
 Under his leadership the club won the Campeonato Carioca in 1966.
 The players referred to him as their "father" and every week he used to hand out money to them.
 He was accused several times of intimidating referees into giving his team assistance.
 Once, in a game against América, in the Maracanã stadium, he invaded the field with a revolver.
 He demanded an explanation from the referee regarding his decision to grant a penalty in favour of América.
 Bangu was ahead 2 to 1 and América tied.
 The referee later granted another penalty, this time in favour of Bangu.
 Castor's team won 3 to 2.

 Since the 1970s, most of the big samba schools had a "patron" related to the jogo do bicho.
 Castor de Andrade was the patron of the Mocidade Independente de Padre Miguel samba school.
 Under his leadership Mocidade won the Rio Carnival title in 1979, 1985, 1990, 1991, and 1996.
 His participation in the Carnival was not limited to his samba school.
 For decades he invested money in the organization of parades.
 Dissatisfied with where the official league, the Associação das Escolas de Samba da Cidade do Rio de Janeiro (AESCRJ), was heading for and feeling a need to negotiate more openly with the government about financial transfers to the Carnival, Castor helped found the Liga Independente das Escolas de Samba do Rio de Janeiro (LIESA - Samba Schools' Independente League of Rio de Janeiro) in Rio de Janeiro in 1984.
 He served as LIESA's first president.
 Because of the new league, the samba schools started receiving more financial assistance and the standard of the parades could be maintained.
 LIESA served as the legal cover for the "jogo do bicho cartel".